adiati98/adiati98/README.md

 # Hi there!
 I'm Ayu! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

-I'm a front-end developer and a tech blogger based in the Netherlands, and I absolutely *love* what I do.
+I'm a front-end developer based in the Netherlands.
 My real passion lies in creating projects that are **accessible** to everyone, ensuring that technology is inclusive and user-friendly.

-I **love learning something new**!
-And I love to **share my learnings and experiences** with others through [my blog](https://adiati.com) and [Twitter](https://twitter.com/adiatiayu).
+I **love learning something new** and **sharing my learnings and experiences** with others through [my blog](https://adiati.com) and [Twitter](https://twitter.com/adiatiayu).
 It's my way of giving back, spreading knowledge, and learning together.

 But there's more to me than just coding and blogging.
-I deeply value **collaborations, open source contributions, and being an active part of the tech communities**.
+I deeply value **collaborations**.
+I have big interest in **open source**, and enjoy being an active part of the **tech communities**.
 I believe in the power of diverse perspectives and inclusion, and I'm committed to fostering an environment where everyone feels safe, supported, and empowered.

 ## Fun Fact